sunbaee/sunbaee/README.md

 <pre><i> /ᐠ - ˕ -マ  Hello. </i></pre>

 <pre>
 I'm 19 years old and I've been programming for almost <b>4 years now</b>.
-I've already programmed in many languages, but currently I'm focusing in <b>python, C# with unity and game dev in godot</b>.
+I've already programmed in many languages, but currently my projects are focused on <b>python, C# with Unity and game development in Godot</b>.

 All languages/tecnologies I already used or know are listed below. <a href="https://www.youtube.com/watch?v=dQw4w9WgXcQ" target="_blank">٩(^ᗜ^ )و</a>
 </pre>